kylaokobah/Delivery-Made-Simple/README.md

 # Delivery-Made-Simple
-An app that allows users to ship and deliver anything within a given time frame, and drivers to work on flexible schedule.
+An Android Studio app that allows users to ship and deliver anything within a given time frame, and drivers to work on flexible schedule.